 I can hear you asking: Why would I need to create my own routine when there

 are tons of pre-made ones online?
 This article, which provides a basic calisthenics workout for beginners and explains the importance of a personalized routine, should answer your question.

 Okay, but who can help me create a routine that’s perfect for me?
 You ask.
-My friend, Calisthenics Academy can help you do just that.
-Calisthenics Academy supports and guides the transition into calisthenics lifestyle easy and safe.
+My friend, The Movement Athlete Academy can help you do just that.
+Movement Athlete Academy supports and guides the transition into calisthenics lifestyle easy and safe.
 They offer content and a platform that enables athletes to grow with their strength and master advanced calisthenics skills.

-To get you started, you can go here to access your free initial assessment with Calisthenics Academy.
-After you finish your assessment, Calisthenics Academy will help you to devise your personalised and effective training regimen that will challenge you enough but not too much.
+To get you started, you can go here to access your free initial assessment with Movement Athlete Academy.
+After you finish your assessment, Movement Athlete Academy will help you to devise your personalised and effective training regimen that will challenge you enough but not too much.
 You can also track your progress in the program itself.

 Now, what are you waiting for?
 It’s time to start living healthy again.
 That dream bod isn’t going to work for itself!

 READY TO GET ON THE JOURNEY OF A LIFETIME?

 “Would you rather have the ability to boast of bench pressing 300 pounds or to do a one-arm pull-up?
 To me, pulling my entire body up with one arm is much more impressive. – Michael -The Movement Athlete Academy User”